ckuttruff/chessdb/README.md

 ### Motivation
 * We need more free, open-source tools around searching for chess games
-* Chessbase needs to die
+* Chessbase has problems
-  - limited functionality, expensive, windows-only desktop app, crusty AF
+  - expensive, windows-only desktop app, proprietary, limited filtering capability
 * SCID is an amazing tool, but the interface is outdated / unintuitive and applying filters is limited
 * Much appreciation to sites like chessgames.com and others, but the design is stale and search is limited